 Marijuana is special in that it has dozens of different names for the one herb we all love.
 This is perfectly fine because, after all, A rose by any other name would smell as sweet."
-One of the reasons why cannabis has been given so many names is that different geographic locations have given it their own spin on the name.
+One of the reasons why cannabis has been given so many names is that different geographic locations have given it its own spin on the name.
 Another reason why marijuana has picked up so many names is that it was given code names to openly talk about this wonder herb when law enforcement could be lurking about.
 Cannabis users tend to be on the creative side so coming up with new names continuously is no chore.
 In this post, we are going to look at some of marijuana's diverse names and the history behind them.

 The first name given to this glorious plant was cannabis.
 The term cannabis was first used around 440 BC by the Ancient Greeks.
 The plant had always been referenced to be used both medicinally and recreationally.
 The word "cannabis" first appeared in the Oxford dictionary in the mid-1500s.
 Afterward, it became the scientific name for the common hemp plant.

 The word "marijuana" did not exist